-The switch to a product mentality means adopting some new ways of thinking and planning how you develop your offerings, as we saw above.
-This includes a move to a more agile approach — one that gets products and services out to the market quickly.
+The switch to a product mentality means adopting some new ways of thinking and planning how you develop your offerings and your overall sales operations, as we saw above.
+This includes a move to a more agile approach — one that gets insurance products and services out to the market quickly.

-In turn, this strategy puts the product in the hands of the consumer faster, and rapidly provides an understanding of the reception of the new product and lays the path forward for new product features based on consumer need.
+In turn, this strategy puts the product in the hands of the consumer faster, and rapidly provides an understanding of the customer behavior for the new product, and lays the path forward for new product features based on customer needs.
 Instead of finding out you’ve spent years creating a product no one wants, you can quickly discover the value of the product for the customer and what they need next.

 2. Faster User Adoption & Customer Satisfaction

 Putting the customer’s needs front and center means solving real problems for consumers faster.
-Combining speed to market with products that solve the customer’s problems helps insurers realize ROI sooner.
+Combining speed to market with products that solve the customer’s problems and exceed customer expectations helps insurers realize ROI sooner.
 Consumers will start using these products before years of planning and development have been invested, shortening the time from product creation to business value.
-Plus, with the customer the focus of product creation, you’ll be addressing what consumers really want, increasing their satisfaction.
+Plus, with the customer the focus of product creation, insurance providers will be addressing what consumers really want, increasing their satisfaction.

 3. Potential for New Opportunities

-While technology is an enabler of products and not the focus, the changes to an insurer’s approach to tech can also create new business opportunities.
+While digital technologies are the enabler of products and not the focus, the changes to an insurer’s approach to tech can also create new business opportunities.
 For instance, rapid development, reuse, and continuous improvement are all supported by things like an API-first approach.
-At the same time, insurers have massive amounts of data available at their fingertips.
+At the same time, insurance providers have massive amounts of data available at their fingertips, such as customer feedback and customer experience data.
 Combined, these two elements create opportunities for API products used by partners to better understand customers that can be monetized in a multitude of different ways.

-Not to put too fine a point on it, but the reality is that insurance companies that don’t follow the lead of disruptive digital-first companies, like Lemonade and Acorns, will be left behind as loyal customers age out of the major consumer base.
+Not to put too fine a point on it, but the reality is that insurance companies that don’t follow the lead of disruptive digital-first companies, like Lemonade and Acorns, will be left behind as customer loyalty ages out of the major consumer base.